aosmscode-eg/aosms.github.io/Website/docs/index.md

 #### __Introducing APL (AOSMS Programming Language)__
 ## Description
 APL is a programming language that designed by AOSMS Code that is so easy to learn.
-To download the beta edition press
-[Download APL Beta Edition](https://1drv.ms/f/c/8e0fa7d1312a0c86/Eum7dUE2tdlPjqa7iyr6GowBnowSC3QgLL0KRap0MGlDZA?e=hwfFj7)
+To download the beta edition you should press [Download APL Beta Edition](https://1drv.ms/f/c/8e0fa7d1312a0c86/Eum7dUE2tdlPjqa7iyr6GowBnowSC3QgLL0KRap0MGlDZA?e=hwfFj7)
 ##### __The Plassium Project__
 Plassium is our new project.
-That contains 3 more programs than the previous one to download it press [Download Plassium](https://1drv.ms/u/c/8e0fa7d1312a0c86/EVdkZz-C8jdIoq5ub-cfNz0B5gC6uj9atdnKFAFh4T6WBw?e=VxDqF2)
+That contains 3 more programs than the previous one to download it you should press [Download Plassium](https://1drv.ms/u/c/8e0fa7d1312a0c86/EVdkZz-C8jdIoq5ub-cfNz0B5gC6uj9atdnKFAFh4T6WBw?e=VxDqF2)
 # **(AJS) AOSMS JavaScript**
 ## Description
 AJS is a small superset of JavaScript that provides ***Python-like Syntax***.
 Written in JavaScript.
-To download AJS press [Download AJS](https://1drv.ms/f/c/8e0fa7d1312a0c86/EtNTz7mMbyBMi5NL4i7GB0oBdApKcp4VP4nxC1w4A7FZxw?e=iIaEch)
+To download AJS you should press [Download AJS](https://1drv.ms/f/c/8e0fa7d1312a0c86/EtNTz7mMbyBMi5NL4i7GB0oBdApKcp4VP4nxC1w4A7FZxw?e=iIaEch)

 ## How to use AJS ?